Pabloandumundu/Tagstoo/README.md

 FEATURES

 - Tag Folders and files easily by dragging and dropping tags created from a variety of shapes.
-- Does not require installation, it is a standalone and portable executable.
+- Does not require installation (Windows & Linux), in Windows it's a standalone executable.
 - Export/import data to a file.
 - Possible to build up very specific searches.
 - Various Viewmodes; from a list to cards of different sizes to preview folders and files.